 Academic enrichment is a cornerstone of Harvard Summer School programs for high school students, but that doesn’t mean you can’t have some fun while you’re at it.

-Please note: Large-scale events on campus will likely be altered in 2022 to prioritize student-safety and will reflect COVID-19 prevention measures in place on campus.
+Please note: Large-scale events on campus may be altered to prioritize student-safety and will reflect COVID-19 prevention measures in place on campus.

 Secondary School Program Activities

 Below, you’ll find a list of activities typically offered each summer.
 Once you’re admitted to the program, you’ll receive details on how to sign up for activities.

 Activities are subject to change year to year, but whether you’re joining an online or on-campus session, there will be plenty of chances to engage and network at Harvard Summer School.

 - Classical Music Listening Party